Persistent Pulmonary Hypertension in the Newborn

 The machine breathes for your baby.

-Your baby will breathe in this gas.
+Your baby can breathe in this gas.
 This helps to expand the blood vessels in your

 Extracorporeal membrane oxygenation (ECMO)

-This test is done if your baby doesn’t respond to other care.
-With ECMO, blood from
+This procedure is done if your baby doesn’t respond to other care.
+With ECMO, blood

-your baby's veins is pumped through an artificial lung.
-Then oxygen is added and carbon
+from your baby's veins is pumped through an artificial lung.
+Then oxygen is added

-dioxide is removed.
+and carbon dioxide is removed.
 The blood is then returned back to your baby.
-This procedure is
+This

-What are the complications of PPHN in the newborn?
+What are the possible complications of PPHN in the newborn?

 When blood is directed away from your baby's lungs, it’s hard for his or her lungs